What Is a Hedge Fund?

 Where Did Hedge Funds Get Their Name?

-Many generations ago, the original hedge funds were structured to hold stocks both long and short (positions were "hedged") so the investors made money regardless of whether the market increased or decreased.
-That was the objective, anyway.
+Many generations ago, the original hedge funds were structured to hold stocks both long and short (positions were "hedged") to reduce risk so the investors made money regardless of whether the market increased or decreased.
 The name stuck and expanded to include all sorts of pooled capital arrangements.

 How Are Hedge Fund Managers Paid?